Beat Mystic is the musical front of Zennesis.

-It was never part of my original plan for Urban Zen to include music, however I’m so grateful that it now does.
+It was never part of my original plan for Zennesis to include music, however I’m so grateful that it now does.

 It all began with a huge construction project in my home that took 18 months to complete instead of the estimated 4 weeks that I innocently thought it would.
 To save my sanity from the creative and morale demands of such a large project (which seemed to go on forever), I began experimenting with music production in the evenings during that time as a mental distraction from the challenges of the build.
 I quickly discovered that not only did I have an ear for looping samples but that I also really enjoyed it.
 When you enjoy an activity, pouring hours-and-hours into practising that pursuit to develop one’s experience enough to become proficient doesn’t feel like a chore; it is a genuine & sincere joy.

 I decided early-on to include my music under the Zennesis umbrella.
 I wanted to use my tracks to bring attention to perspectives and principles that are often overlooked by many in western society which help people to cultivate a deeper connection to their innermost self & our collective universal oneness.
 This is the purpose I have chosen for myself, to use my art to help support the collective consciousness of humanity as it awakens from its long hibernation and evolves.
 Music has now become a part of that mission.